jes/pngcam/README.md

         --imperial
             All units are inches instead of mm, and inches/min instead of mm/min.
 G-code output has G20 instead of G21.
             Default: not imperial.

+        --rgb
+            Use R,G,B channels independently to get 24 bits of height data instead of 8.
+            Default: greyscale

+        --read-stock PNGFILE
+            Read stock heightmap from PNGFILE, to save cutting air in roughing passes.
+            Default: none

+        --write-stock PNGFILE
+            Write output heightmap to PNGFILE, to use with --read-stock.
+            Default: none

+    Cycle time options:

+        --max-vel MM/MIN
+            Max. velocity in mm/min for cycle time calculation.
+            Default: 4000.

+        --max-accel MM/SEC^2
+            Max. acceleration in mm/sec^2 for cycle time calculation.
+            Default: 50.

     Output options: